CyberMiles/blog/content/post/20200423-ewasm-testnet-en.md

 The WebAssembly virtual machine is becoming a public infrastructure for a new generation of blockchain networks, including CyberMiles.

 Last week, Second State Devchain, a blockchain startup based on [Second State] (https://www.secondstate.io/)'s blockchain software, supported the next generation Ethereum virtual machine EWASM, allowing developers to run their own EWASM devchain, the new [EWASM smart contract](https://docs.secondstate.io/devchain/getting-started/run-an-Ewasm-smart-contract) will be deployed to the real blockchain.
-Second State was incubated by the CyberMiles foundation.
+Second State was incubated by the CyberMiles Foundation.

 This week, the CyberMiles public blockchain, adopting Second State's virtual machine, the [ssvm-evmc](https://github.com/second-state/SSVM), released a public Ewasm test net, saving developers from great amount of deployment efforts being genuinely developer-friendly.